-The proposed resurfacing works are required to resurface the worn carriageways (northbound and southbound), remove the surface course and repair structural defects.
+The proposed resurfacing works are required to resurface the worn carriageways (NB and SB) and adjacent layby, remove the surface course and repair structural defects.
 Road markings and studs will also be installed.
 Materials used will consist of:

 - Asphaltic materials (TS2010 surface course and warm mix AC20 binder course and warm mix AC32 base course)

 - Milled in road studs

-- Thermoplastic road marking paint
+- Thermoplastic road marking paint.